juniorsundarCasual/TGT/vault/volume-3.chapter-175.md

 id: 2328j23bmndslm5cocw7t5h
 title: Chapter 175 - Power Struggles
 desc: ''
-updated: 1652677494834
+updated: 1652812868010
 created: 1650802191282
 ---

 "Pathetic!"

-In the stands embedded in the cliff-side at the back of the auditoriom, within one of the more elaborate covered viewing boxes, a girl barely into her mid-teens, spat out in disgust at the "embarrassing" display below her.
+In the stands embedded in the cliff-side at the back of the auditorium, within one of the more elaborate covered viewing boxes, a girl barely into her mid-teens, spat out in disgust at the "embarrassing" display below her.
 Her piercing blue eyes were languid as they scanned over the two individuals confronting each other on stage.
 She shifted a strand of her void-black hair draped over her eyes and on her marble-like smooth skin, behind her ear.

 "Why am I here again?"
 She exclaimed.
 "There are so many other vermin beneath me who can handle this!"

 "The Sect Leader asked for the Young Miss specifically," a deep male voice answered.
 From the shadows, an immaculately dressed man who appeared to be in his mid-twenties stepped forth.
-He sported a perfectly trimmed blonde beard and mustache the connected with his golden-blonde hair, trimmed perfectly flat.
+He sported a perfectly trimmed blonde beard and moustache that connected with his golden-blonde hair.
 His square face was a shade paler than everyone else around him, and his hazel eyes betrayed his foreign heritage.

 "What have I done that's gotten father so angry?"
 She snorted.
 "If this is his way to punish me for a mistake I've made, tell him that I am not impressed.
 How can I correct myself if I don't even know what I've done wrong?"